IotaSpencer/iotaspencer.me/about.md

 layout: page
 title: About
 breadcrumb: About
 excerpt: Iota\'s contact information and bio. -- Hi, my name is Ken Spencer, if you didn't already figure that out..
-I'm 26 years old and live in New York State.
+I'm {{ site.my_age }} years old and live in New York State.
 tags:
 - about
 ---